Zapit-Optostim/zapit-tcp-bridge/README.md

 <br>

-### **Generating a communcation tuple**
+### **Generating a communication tuple**

 As described above, messages to the server must always consist of 4 bytes: the command number, the argument keys, the argument values, and the condition number.
 Now let's say we want to send the command number 1 (sendSamples), we wish to communicate along the conditionNum, laserOn and verbose channels, and we wish to set the conditionNum to 4, laserOn to True and verbose to False (n.b. remember that if the command number is anything else than 1, all other bytes will be set to 0).
 In order to send this command to the server, we must first generate a byte tuple containing this information.
-We can do this by calling the `gen_Zapite_byte_tuple` function from the `Python_TCP_Utils` module.
+We can do this by calling the `gen_Zapit_byte_tuple` function from the `Python_TCP_Utils` module.
 First we import the module:

 ```python
 import Python_TCP_Utils as ptu
 ```

-Then, we ca called `gen_Zapite_byte_tuple`.
+Then, we called `gen_Zapit_byte_tuple`.
 This function takes 3 arguments: the trial command, a dictionary of argument keys, and a dictionary of argument values.
 The output is a byte tuple containing the byte representation of trial command, and - if the trial command is 1 - the byte representation of the argument keys, argument values, and the condition number.
 If the trial command is not 1, these last 3 bytes are zero.
  Therefore, to send the message specified above, we must call:

 ```python